Almond Butter

 Common Mistakes

-• Treating almond butter as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating almond butter as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Better Alternatives